Where to Walk and Not Walk the Great Wall of China

 Check out the photo above to see the steepness of some sections of the Great Wall.

-Zhengguantai Pass is where the Generals organised the troops and enjoyed better living conditions than those living in the Towers.
+Zhengguantai Pass is where the Generals organised the troops and enjoyed better living conditions than those in the Towers.

 Phew.
-What an achievement.
+What a day.

 An exhausted man lying on the side of a wall

-Yes it’s over
+Yes, it’s over

 Homestay near the Great Wall of China